leonkaspers/shellbookmark/README.md

 string jsonPath = @"C:\Users\uif54017\Documents\Visual Studio 2019\shellbookmark5\shellbookmark5\bin\Debug\net5.0\shellbookmarkData.json";
 //change dataPath to the location where you you want the data handling to happen.
 Only absolute paths work. string dataPath = @"C:\Users\uif54017\Documents\Visual Studio 2019\shellbookmark5\shellbookmark5\bin\Debug\net5.0\shellbookmarkBatchData.txt";
-//change batchPath to the location where you want the batch file, which handles the exection, to be saved.
+//change batchPath to the location where you want the batch file, which handles the execution of the program, to be saved.
 //Don't change the name.
 string batchPath = @"C:\Users\uif54017\Documents\Visual Studio 2019\shellbookmark5\shellbookmark5\bin\Debug\net5.0\shellbookmark.bat";
 ```